What do ‘FT’ and ‘PT’ Mean?

-Almost all employers use both full-time (FT) and part-time (PT) employees at various points, and how a small employer defines full-time employment – 35 hours/week, 32 hours, or some other figure – is generally left up to the employer’s discretion*.
+Almost all employers use both full-time (FT) and part-time (PT) employees at various points.
+But how a small employer defines FT employment – whether that means working 35 hours, 32 hours, or some other number of hours worked per week – is generally left up to the employer’s discretion.

 Regardless of the specific boundary between FT and PT status, there are times when an employer may need to reevaluate an employee’s classification for a valid business reason.